DHLab-TSENG/Heterogeneity-in-SAD-paper/Data_Wrangling.md

 <br/>

-### Determine simultaneously the status for exam items with multiple test results
+### Determine Normal or Abnormal for test results of an identical immunomarker provided from both lab and report data

 ``` r
 simul_classify_item <-